flox/flox/pkgdb/docs/params-to-sql.md

 `flox::search::SearchParams` contains these components:
 - A `flox::resolver::GlobalManifestRaw`, a path to a global manifest file, or nothing.
-- A `flox::resolver::ManfiestRaw`, a path to a manifest file, or nothing.
+- A `flox::resolver::ManifestRaw`, a path to a manifest file, or nothing.
 - A `flox::resolver::LockfileRaw`, a path to a lockfile, or nothing.
 - A `flox::search::SearchQuery`.